microsoft/terraform-provider-azuredevops/website/docs/index.html.markdown

 - `client_secret_path` - The path to a file containing a client secret to authenticate to a service principal.
 It can also be sourced from the `ARM_CLIENT_SECRET_PATH` environment variable.

+- `oidc_audience` - Specifies the oidc audience to request when using an `oidc_request_url`, most commonly with GitHub Actions.
+It can also be sourced from the `ARM_OIDC_AUDIENCE` environment variable.

+- `oidc_request_token` - The bearer token for the request to the OIDC provider.
+For use when authenticating as a Service Principal using OpenID Connect.
+It can also be sourced from the `ARM_OIDC_REQUEST_TOKEN` or `ACTIONS_ID_TOKEN_REQUEST_TOKEN` environment variables.

+- `oidc_request_url` - The URL for the OIDC provider from which to request an ID token.
+For use when authenticating as a Service Principal using OpenID Connect.
+It can also be sourced from the `ARM_OIDC_REQUEST_URL` or `ACTIONS_ID_TOKEN_REQUEST_URL` environment variables.

+- `oidc_tfc_tag` - Terraform Cloud dynamic credential provider tag.
+It can also be sourced from the `ARM_OIDC_TFC_TAG` environment variable.

 - `oidc_token` - An OIDC token to authenticate to a service principal.
 It can also be sourced from the `ARM_OIDC_TOKEN` environment variable.